 Step 1: Complete Your Orientation & Check-In Requirements

 You cannot apply for a SSN or complete the E-Verify process until at least 10 days after entering the U.S. and 2 days after your SEVIS record has been registered.
 Your SEVIS record cannot be registered by ISS until you complete the orientation and check-in requirements and enter your UA Street Address in UAccess.
+SEVIS registration may take up to one week to be completed.
 You can confirm that your SEVIS record is active by logging into UA International and checking the “SEVIS Status Information” box on your home page.

 Step 2: Request a Letter from International Student Services